OliverStone01/Try-Hack-Me/personal-notes/pre-security/how-the-web-works/dns-in-detail.md

 #### Subdomain

 A subdomain sits on the left-hand side of the second-level domain using a period to separate the two.
 For example, in `admin.tryhackme.com` the `admin` is a subdomain.
 A subdomain has the same restrictions in length as a second-level domain.
-You can also have as many subdomains as you wish, as long as the total length is less than 253 characters.
+You can also have as many subdomains as you wish, as long as the total length of the domain is less than 253 characters.

 -----